LionSR/TeXRA/coauthor/README.md

 This task takes slide images or a PDF of a presentation (specified by `--figure_inputs`) and generates a comprehensive LaTeX research paper.
 The `--input_file` can be an existing draft of the paper or an empty file.
 It expands on key points from the slides, incorporating additional details, explanations, and mathematical formulations.
 The output is a well-structured, publication-ready LaTeX document.

+Additional specific instructions for this task can be found in the `prompts_slide2paper.xml` file in the appropriate task directory.

 ### Paper to Slide Conversion (paper2slide)

 Convert research paper into a LaTeX Beamer presentation: